Roseville Joint Union High School District

-Roseville Joint Union High School District is a California school district that consists of 6 comprehensive high schools, 1 independent study high school, 1 continuation high school and an adult school.
-The district covers the city of Roseville and the unincorporated community of Granite Bay, two suburbs of Sacramento that are located in Placer County, and the eastern side of the suburb of Antelope in northern Sacramento County (east of Walerga Road).
+Roseville Joint Union High School District is a California school district that consists of six comprehensive high schools, one independent study high school, one continuation high school and an adult school.
+The district covers most of the city of Roseville and the unincorporated community of Granite Bay, two suburbs of Sacramento that are located in Placer County, and the eastern side of the suburb of Antelope in northern Sacramento County (east of Walerga Road).